lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 The query converts the fluxes to magnitudes, by the use of an ADQL function ``scisql_nanojanskyToAbMag()`` where the respective flux is the argument (and renames them as ``gmag`` and ``rmag``).
 It restricts the search to return only objects with g- and i-magnitudes less than 23.
-It limits the search to those objects located in a circular region with a radius of 0.75 degree, around the direction with RA of 55.75 deg and and Dec of -32.27 deg, via the restriction ``CONTAINS(POINT('ICRS', coord_ra, coord_dec), CIRCLE('ICRS', 55.75, -32.27, 0.75) = 1``.
+It limits the search to the extended objects with ``g`` and ``r`` fluxes greater than 360 nJy, located in a circular region with a radius of 10 arc min (0.167 degree), around the direction with RA of 62.0 deg and and Dec of -37.0 deg.

 .. code-block:: SQL